-If malpractice is suspected, the Course Teacher must inform the Faculty Head Teacher of the course.
-The Course Teacher, will provide to the Faculty Head Teacher evidence to support the malpractice (eg, the Internet page copied, other student work that is the same, etc.).
-The Faculty Head Teacher with the Course Teacher will determine the extent of the malpractice.
+If malpractice is suspected, the Course Teacher must inform the Head Teacher of the course.
+The Course Teacher, will provide to the Head Teacher evidence to support the malpractice (eg, the Internet page copied, other student work that is the same, the Turnitin report etc).
+The Head Teacher with the Course Teacher will determine the extent of the malpractice.